ADVENTURE SKILL RATING TKACSONOMY

 Features

 To develop proficiency on difficult terrain, you must be very skilled with smooth controls.
-Consider refining your skills at the ADV Training Camp or the BDR Tour.
-In addition, the Precision Riding class at the Touratech Rally will help with skill refinement.
+Consider refining your skills at a Challenge Training course.

 Class 5: SEVERE